 Step 1: Identify and secure an internship at an approved and reputable non-profit organization, company providing health services, or a government agency.

 Step 2: Download and complete the Internship Work Plan Form with your potential internship supervisor.
 NOTE: Please make sure that the application has your supervisor's signature.
 Students will be unable to enroll in the internship without a fully completed application.

 Step 3: Fill out the Internship Approval Form (Qualtrix Survey Link).
 You will be asked to provide all the same information from page 1 of your Internship Work Plan Form.
 You will also be asked to upload the work plan and a photo of your supervisor’s business card.

-Step 4: Set up an appointment with the Internship Coordinator for a final review of the Internship Work Plan Form.
+Step 4: Set up an appointment with the Academic Advisor for a final review of the Internship Work Plan Form.
 Once your work plan is approved, your name will be submitted to be enrolled in the course.

 Things to Keep in Mind: